 We aim to minimize waste and support the principles of a circular economy, making assets easy to maintain, creating minimal waste over their lifetime and minimizing embodied carbon impacts.
+We commit to:

-- Employ design for resource efficiency principles, minimizing potential for waste production and maximizing recycling, reuse and diversion from landfill for any waste produced; - Design and specify for robustness and disassembly and reuse, in line with BREEAM - Prioritise materials from certified responsible sources namely certified to BES6001 or Cradleto-Cradle Certified[TM] or as a minimum with an ISO 14001 EMS in place for manufacturing; - All timber and timber based products to be from legal and sustainable sources, certified to FSC or PEFC; - Promote and consider the use of materials with high recycled content and/or which are from reused sources;
+- Employ design for resource efficiency principles, minimizing potential for waste production and maximizing recycling, reuse and diversion from landfill for any waste produced; - Design and specify for robustness and disassembly and reuse, in line with BREEAM; - Prioritise materials from certified responsible sources namely certified to BES6001 or Cradleto-Cradle CertifiedTM or as a minimum with an ISO 14001 EMS in place for manufacturing; - Source all timber and timber-based products from legal and sustainable sources, certified to FSC or PEFC; - Promote and consider the use of materials with high recycled content and/or which are from reused sources:

-- Prioritise lower carbon materials and those which have an Environment Product Declaration (EPD); - Where possible and in line with NHS and HSE specifications, source materials locally from within the UK or EU.
+- Prioritise lower carbon materials and those which have an Environment Product Declaration (EPD); and - Where possible and in line with NHS and HSE specifications, source materials locally from within the UK or EU.